withastro/docs/src/pages/en/core-concepts/routing.md

 }
 ```

+## Excluding pages

+You can exclude pages, or even whole directories from being built by prefixing their names with an underscore (`_`).

+This allows for co-locating tests, utilities, and components with the pages they're used in without them being built into html files and outputted into the `dist/` directory like everything else.

+For example, a file named `src/pages/_hidden-page.astro` would not show up in the build output, and both `src/pages/_hidden-directory/page-1.astro` and `src/pages/_hidden-directory/page-2.astro` would not show up in the build output.

 ## Caveats

 - Static routes without path params will take precedence over all other routes, and named path params over catch all path params.
 Take a look at the following examples: